Kalundborg Bioenergy

 Turning insulin waste into energy

 In co-operation with Ørsted, Bigadan has established a full-scale biogas plant that we now operate.
-The plant handles waste products from the insulin and enzyme production at Novo Nordisk and Novozymes.
+The plant handles waste products from the insulin and enzyme production at Novo Nordisk and Novonesis.

 -